 Power to enforce a breach of a by-law

-- the breach was serious or
+- stop breaching the by-law; or

-- the breach was persistent.
+- fix the breach of the by-law.

 Power to carry out functions generally

-Obligation for the strata company to act reasonably
+Obligation to act reasonably to owners

-Obligation to have a reserve fund and maintenance plan
+Reserve fund and maintenance plan

 Sometimes strata companies don’t set aside enough money to cover foreseeable maintenance.
 This can cause distress when maintenance becomes urgent, resulting in large special levies.
 Where maintenance has been deferred for a long time, it can lead to so much deterioration that the cost increases substantially.